shenwei356/taxonkit/doc/docs/usage.md

-  -B, --black-list strings        black list of ranks to discard, e.g., '-B "no rank" -B "clade" -N, --discard-noranks           discard all ranks without order, type "taxonkit filter --help" for details -R, --discard-root              discard root taxid, defined by --root-taxid -E, --equal-to strings          output taxIDs with rank equal to some ranks, multiple values can be separated with comma "," (e.g., -E "genus,species"), or give multiple times (e.g., -E genus -E species)
+  -B, --black-list strings        black list of ranks to discard, e.g., '-B "no rank" -B "clade" -N, --discard-noranks           discard all ranks without order, type "taxonkit filter --help" for details -R, --discard-root              discard root taxid, defined by --root-taxid -E, --equal-to strings          output TaxIds with rank equal to some ranks, multiple values can be separated with comma "," (e.g., -E "genus,species"), or give multiple times (e.g., -E genus -E species)
   -h, --help                      help for filter
-  -H, --higher-than string        output taxIDs with rank higher than a rank, exclusive with --lower-than
+  -H, --higher-than string        output TaxIds with rank higher than a rank, exclusive with --lower-than
-      --list-order                list user defined ranks in order, from "$HOME/.taxonkit/ranks.txt" --list-ranks                list ordered ranks in taxonomy database, sorted in user defined order -L, --lower-than string         output taxIDs with rank lower than a rank, exclusive with --higher-than -r, --rank-file string          user-defined ordered taxonomic ranks, type "taxonkit filter --help" for details --root-taxid uint32         root taxid (default 1) -n, --save-predictable-norank   do not discard some special ranks without order when using -L, where rank of the closest higher node is still lower than rank cutoff
+      --list-order                list user defined ranks in order, from "$HOME/.taxonkit/ranks.txt" --list-ranks                list ordered ranks in taxonomy database, sorted in user defined order -L, --lower-than string         output TaxIds with rank lower than a rank, exclusive with --higher-than -r, --rank-file string          user-defined ordered taxonomic ranks, type "taxonkit filter --help" for details --root-taxid uint32         root taxid (default 1) -n, --save-predictable-norank   do not discard some special ranks without order when using -L, where rank of the closest higher node is still lower than rank cutoff